GennadyPelekhov/bcard-server-side/README.md

 |            |         | zip         |        | 2   | 256 | required |
 | isBusiness | boolean |             |        |     |     | required |

-- The user "password" must be at least nine characters long and contain an uppercase letter, a lowercase letter, a number and one of the following characters !@#$%^&\*-
+- The user "password" must be at least seven characters long and contain an uppercase letter, a lowercase letter, a number and one of the following characters !@#$%^&\*-
 - "phone" must be a standard Israeli phone number
 - "email" must be a standard email
 - "image/url" must be a standard URL
 - You will need to provide a token to get an answer from this api
-- You need to be Admin to get an answer from this api
+- You need to be Registered user to get an answer from this api

 #### API for deleting a user